Educational Diagnostician Certification Preparation Program

 |EDSP 5094||Advanced Internship in Special Education|

-For a Master of Education in Special Education, emphasis in Educational Diagnostician, three to six additional credit hours of coursework and a comprehensive evaluation or thesis are required (EDSP 5094, EDSP 5390, EPSY 5379).
+For a Master of Education in Special Education, emphasis in Educational Diagnostician, a comprehensive evaluation or thesis is required.